DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-3-induction-tutor-materials.md

 - doing a group artwork
 - exploring different causes of World War I in history
 - investigating different sources of renewable energy in geography
-- writing a presentation on causes of the Cold War in A-level politics
+- writing a presentation on causes of the Cold War in A level politics
 - small group play activities in early years

 Prompts include: